o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/editor-reference.md

 ---
-description: ' Learn about each &script-canvas; menu option and tool in the Editor Reference. '
+description: ' Learn about each Script Canvas menu option and tool in the Editor Reference. '
 title: Editor Reference
 ---